 Too much detail

-Try to avoid listing every qualification you have ever received or part-time role you did when you were still in education if they are not relevant to your job search.
-You want to ensure the reader's eye is focused on the most relevant roles which will help you to secure that all-important next position.
+Try to avoid listing every qualification you have ever received or a part-time role you did when you were still in education if they are not relevant to your job search.
+You want to ensure the reader's eye is focused on the most relevant roles, which will help you to secure that all-important next position.
 For instance, a detailed account of a technical skill unrelated to receptionist duties might not be necessary.
 Tailor your CV to the specific role, and be concise.

 Embellishing the truth